MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 ### Placement based on cluster node count

-This example shows a property sorter using the `Descending` order which means fleet will prefer clusters with higher node counts.
+This example shows a property sorter using the `Descending` order which means fleet prefers clusters with higher node counts.

 The cluster with the highest node count would receive a weight of 20, and the cluster with the lowest would receive 0.
 Other clusters receive proportional weights calculated using the [weight calculation formula](./concepts-resource-propagation.md#how-property-ranking-works).